Dark-Father/caine-bot/Tracker/README.txt

 Example: !feed 3 7 Marshall Park
 [IRC] David has hunted for 3 hours and gained 4 BP by hunting.

-Storytellers can give blood to players by passing a !forcefeed command.
-This is too allow for emergency feeding and any other means.
-!forcefeed <IRC NICK> <bp>

-Example: !forcefeed David 4
-[IRC] David has been given 4 bp.
-Total bp is: 9/14

 Characters will often need to spend blood to activate various disciplines and powers.
 This is accomplished by !bp.
 !bp <num> (optional text)

 Example: !bp 1 Potence
 [IRC] David spent 1 bp.

+Storytellers can give blood to players by passing a !forcefeed command.
+This is too allow for emergency feeding and any other means.
+!forcefeed <IRC NICK> <bp> (reason)

+Example: !forcefeed David 4
+[IRC] David has been given 4 bp.
+Total bp is now: 11/14

+Storytellers can remove blood for various reasons by using !removebp
+Example: !removebp David 4
+[IRC] Removed 4 bp from David.
+Total bp is now: 7/14

 ------------------------------------
 To recall willpower